Vegan Taco Meat Filling (Easy & Quick!)

 If using canned beans, I always recommend dumping them in a colander and rinsing them to remove some of the salt and preservatives.
 You definitely want to drain them for this recipe.

-Simply add the uncooked bulgur to the mixture of beans, fire-roasted tomatoes, and taco seasoning.
+If you are using uncooked bulgur, simply add it to the mixture of beans, fire-roasted tomatoes, and taco seasoning.
 There will already be some liquid from the fire-roasted tomatoes, but you’ll need to mix in an extra 1/2 cup of water for the bulgur to cook which should take about 15 minutes on the stovetop or 7-8 minutes in the microwave.

-While this is heating up or cooking (if using raw bulgur), go ahead and chop up the veggies you want to use in your tacos or nachos.
+STEP #4: While this is heating up or cooking, chop up the veggies you want to use in your tacos or nachos.
 I love to include lettuce, tomato, onions, and cilantro.
-Other great options include avocado, cucumber, and even corn.
+Other great options include perfectly ripe avocado, cucumber, and even corn.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!